kurtkaiser/CS-598-Deep-Learning-for-Healthcare-Project/README.md

 Stephanie Hyland ( [repository](https://github.com/EmmaRocheteau/TPC-LoS-prediction)).
 The paper focuses on creating a deep learning model that will aid in hospital bed management, a daily challenge for the healtcare industry.

 This repository contains a modified version of the orginal work, done in order to carry out and extend the experiments.
+## Requirements
+To reproduct this experment, it is necessarily to install Python, to meet some of the requirements listed above, it is necessary to utilize version 3.7 or above.
+Python can be downloaded and installed directly from [here](https://www.python.org/).

 ### Specification of Dependencies

 In order to preform our experiements, particular versions of various libraries and tools must be used.
 The following is the required versions, this information is contained within the file requirements.txt.

 ```txt
 numpy==1.18.1
 pandas==0.24.2